Colin Coleman: Biography

-Colin Coleman was born on October 31, 1962.
-In 1988 he graduated from the University of Witwatersrand in Johannesburg, South Africa with a BA in architecture.
-He became involved in South Africa's constitutional transition in the 1980s, and Business Insider writes that Coleman "spent years helping to dismantle Apartheid."
-In 1987, he became the national media officer of the National Union of South African Students, and starting in 1989 he held management positions with the Consultative Business Movement, Standard Bank Investment Corporation (SBIC), and Johannesburg's Standard Corporate & Merchant Banking.
+Coleman was born on October 31, 1962.
+In 1988, he graduated from the University of Witwatersrand in Johannesburg, South Africa with a BA in architecture.
+He became involved in South Africa's constitutional transition in the 1980s; Business Insider writes that Coleman "spent years helping to dismantle Apartheid."
+In 1987, he became the national media officer of the National Union of South African Students and, starting in 1989, held management positions with the Consultative Business Movement, Standard Bank Investment Corporation (SBIC), and Johannesburg's Standard Corporate & Merchant Banking.
 In the 1994 elections, he facilitated the International Mediation Forum, also brokering the agreement that “led to all parties participating” in the elections that year.
-He received the Business Statesman Award from Harvard Business School in 1994, and in 1996 he was one of the World Economic Forum’s Global Leaders for Tomorrow.
+He received the Business Statesman Award from Harvard Business School in 1994, then, in 1996, was named one of the World Economic Forum’s Global Leaders for Tomorrow.

-Coleman moved to London in 1997, where until 2000 he was at JP Morgan as vice president of energy, power and oil for JP Morgan’s Investment Banking Advisory Department.
-After JPMorgan he began working with Goldman Sachs, and in 2000 Goldman Sachs International appointed him as its head in South Africa.
-Goldman Sachs International named him a managing director in 2002, head of its Investment Banking Division for Sub-Saharan Africa in 2008, and a partner in 2010.
+He moved to London in 1997, where, until 2000, he was at JP Morgan as vice president of energy, power and oil for its Investment Banking Advisory Department.
+After JPMorgan, he began working with Goldman Sachs; in 2000 Goldman Sachs International appointed him as its head in South Africa, then named him a managing director in 2002, head of its Investment Banking Division for Sub-Saharan Africa in 2008, then a partner in 2010.
 That year Business Insider named him one of the 11 Most Impressive New Partners At Goldman Sachs, and he was one of Euromoney’s World Top Ten “Financing leaders for the 21st Century."
-Coleman is currently a board member of the Business Leadership South Africa (BLSA), the National Business Initiative, and previously READ Development, Endeavor and the Business Election Fund.
+He retired from the firm at the end of 2019.

-Coleman ascribes to the CEO Pledge of South Africa, and co-chairs the Youth Employment Service (YES), a public and private enterprise partnership targeting creation of one million South African business paid youth internships.
+Coleman is co-chair of YES, South Africa's Youth Employment Service, a public and private enterprise partnership targeting creation of one million South African business paid youth internships, which he co-founded in 2018.
+He has ascribed to the CEO Pledge of South Africa.

+Before lecturing at Columbia Business School, he was he was a Distinguished Fellow at INSEAD, and a Senior Fellow and lecturer at Yale University's Jackson Institute for Global Affairs.
+While at Yale, in 2020, he was also a senior advisor to Eurasia Group political risk consultancy, and a non-executive board member at the Foschini Group (now TFG Limited).

+He joined the advisory board of DC-based Mercury Public Aﬀairs in 2024, has been a board member of the Business Leadership South Africa (BLSA); the National Business Initiative; READ Development; Endeavor; and the Business Election Fund (BEF); and Kyosk; as well as a member of the advisory board of Arise IIP.